molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 This section explains how to submit the 'target variables' (also called the harmonised model or common data model) into the MOLGENIS catalogue.
 Expected users of this 'how to' are central data managers of networks such as LifeCycle or LongITools.
-You will need login details to upload metadata to MOLGENIS catalogue.
+You will need login details to upload metadata to the MOLGENIS catalogue.

 #### Define common data elements